 Watch Dr. Scionti Perform an Artemis Biopsy

-We guide the biopsy needle to the target area using fusion imaging,a technology built into the Artemis® software that fuses (merges) your multiparametric MRI images with real-time ultrasound in our Center.
-It has the ability accurately match, point for point, the MRI with real-time ultrasound.
+We guide the biopsy needle to the target area using fusion imaging technology built into the Artemis® software that fuses (merges) your multiparametric MRI images with real-time ultrasound in our Center.
+It has the ability to accurately match, point for point, the MRI with real-time ultrasound.
 This gives a computerized 3D picture of the gland that can be rotated in every direction, revealing a suspicious area from any angle.
 The new fusion systems allow for precise biopsy visualization, needle guidance and biopsy placement.

 Laboratory Analysis of Your Cancer

 Dr. Scionti uses top pathology labs for genomic analysis of the biopsy samples.
-This provides him the most detailed evaluation of his patient’s prostate cancer.
-Our goal is to ensure that you have the best information available to you, because knowledge is the most powerful weapon you have in the fight against prostate cancer.
+This provides him with the most detailed evaluation of his patient’s prostate cancer.
+Our goal is to ensure that you have the best information available to you because knowledge is the most powerful weapon you have in the fight against prostate cancer.